Afghanistan rejects U.S. call for quick security deal

 Karzai had suggested on Thursday, as the Afghan leaders began a meeting known as a Loya Jirga, that the signing of the pact should wait until after the poll.
 Having served two terms, he is ineligible to run again.

-In Washington, the White House kept up the pressure on Karzai, saying President Barack Obama wanted the BSA signed by the end of the year.
-Obama would decide about a further U.S. presence after Afghan authorities approved the deal, U.S. officials say.
+In response, a White House spokesman said President Barack Obama wanted the BSA signed by the end of the year.
+Obama would decide about the further U.S. presence after Afghan authorities approved the deal, he added.

 U.S. Secretary of State John Kerry said this week the language of the accord had been agreed.